leon-domingo/leon-domingo/README.md

 I love **Python** and the whole living ecosystem around it.
 Great work of a lot of people.
 Great on-line resources and awesome productivity.

-Testing (and playing with) new technologies, as they come up, is something I like a lot. **Golang** or **Blockchain** are areas where I want to get better in the mid term.
+Testing (and playing with) new technologies, as they come up, is something I like a lot.